arhsipe/cache-memory-simulator/README.md

 # Cache Memory Simulator

-This project implements a simple RAM and cache memory simulator in Java, with the goal of demonstrating, in a practical and educational way, how cache memory works internally in a computer system.
+This project implements a simple RAM and cache memory simulator in Java, aiming to demonstrate, in a practical and educational way, how cache memory works internally in a computer system.
+It was originally developed as a college assignment, and I found it valuable to share on GitHub for reference and learning purposes.

 ---